microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_terraform_ubuntu.md

 * Run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
 Upon completion, you will have an AWS Amazon Linux 2 VM deployed and connected as a new Azure Arc server inside a new Resource Group.

-* Open the Azure portal and navigate to the resource group "Arc-Servers-Demo".
+* Open the Azure portal and navigate to the resource group "Arc-AWS-Demo".
 The virtual machine created in AWS will be visible as a resource.

     ![](../img/aws_ubuntu/10.png)